LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 indicator: messaging
 ---

 In this tutorial, we will demonstrate how to enable the Post Conversation Survey feature.
 This is a survey sent to the consumer by the agent at the end of the conversation .
 When we use the term "Post Conversation Survey" in this tutorial, we refer to the **(new) Post Conversation Survey (PCS)** and not to the (older) [existing survey solution](messaging-window-api-tutorials-post-conversation-survey-csat.html), where only a single CSAT question could be presented to the consumer when the conversation ends.

-<div class="important">Once the PCS Survey is configured & working, it will be presented to the consumer instead of the old one (CSAT) i.e. there is no situation in which both will work together.</div>
+<div class="important">Once the PCS Survey is configured and working, it will be presented to the consumer instead of the old one (CSAT) i.e. there is no situation in which both will work together.</div>

 ### Multi-Dialog Conversation

-Up until now, a Conversation contained only one dialog type (``MAIN``), holding the main messaging conversation and its data (messages sent, received, etc.).
+Up until now, a conversation contained only one dialog type (``MAIN``), holding the main messaging conversation and its data (messages sent, received, etc.).
 In order to support the new Post Conversation Survey, we developed a Multi-Dialog Conversation concept.
-This means that the Conversation is a container for dialogs and can contain several such dialogs.
+This means that the conversation is a container for dialogs and can contain several such dialogs.
 There can also be multiple types of dialogs, where each dialog has a different channel type for example.
+Each dialog represents a different kind of interaction, like the conversation between a consumer and an agent itself or an interaction with a survey.

 The new Post Conversation Survey uses a new dialog type called the ``POST_SURVEY`` dialog.
 This dialog also has a channel type of ``MESSAGING``.
 This dialog holds the messaging conversation between a consumer and a survey bot.
 The dialog itself provides the context of the conversation, whether it is a conversation between an agent and a consumer or a conversation between a bot and a consumer, such as in the case of the new Survey.